 4. Consider a Prenatal Vitamin

-My gynecologist told me that it is suggested that women start taking a prenatal the day they get their period.
+My gynecologist told me that it is suggested that women start taking a prenatal vitamin the day they get their period.
 While I am sure that most of us were not taking a prenatal as preteens, it did prompt me to start taking one right away.
 A prenatal vitamin is just that—a vitamin.
 Unless they hurt your stomach, there are no downsides to taking one as soon as you can.
-Taking this vitamin every day can help prepare your body for all the hormonal changes that come with pregnancy.
+Taking this vitamin daily can help prepare your body for all the hormonal changes that come with pregnancy.

 5. Relax!